bcgov/nr-polaris-collection/polaris/deploy/roles/jasper_reports/README.md

 ## Role Variables

+All variables are prefixed with `jasper_` to indicate they are specific to this role.

 The following variables can be set to customize the role's behavior:

 - `jasper_server_instance`: The instance of the JasperReports Server.
 Must be either 'JCRS' or 'NRSRS'.